Gianniii/CS-341-Infinit-Landscape-Project/README.md

 Please look at the `final_report.md` for more details about our work

-video of our terrain: **https://drive.google.com/file/d/1du12xaTb_DFdLwRAYS6WGAZhnCXChY3K/view**
+final video presentation of our terrain: **https://drive.google.com/file/d/1du12xaTb_DFdLwRAYS6WGAZhnCXChY3K/view**